dealforest/cocoapods-browser/README.md

     $ bundle

-Or install it yourself as:
+Or install it yourself:

     $ gem install cocoapods-browser

 ## Usage

-Open the pod in browser
+Open the pod website in a browser like this:

     pod browser iOS-FakeWeb